dlguswo333/old.dlguswo333.github.io/_posts/2021-08-12-cutsomize-windows-powershell.md

 notepad $PROFILE
 ```

-The above command opens the file with notepad.<br>
+The above command opens the file in notepad.<br>
 Inside the editor, we need to import the modules.
 <br>